UoA-eResearch/On-Prem-SRE-UserGuide/docs/Using_On-prem_SRE.md

   <figcaption> </figcaption>
 </figure>

 Choose from either the Windows Research VM or Linux Research VM.
-This will log you into the virtual machine which have the relevant software tools installed for your analysis.
+This will log you into the virtual machine which have the relevant software tools installed for your data analysis.

 Click on the File Explorer from the task bar at the bottom of virtual desktop, to choose the folder you want.
-Click on the folder which have the data you need to work with.
+Select the folder which have the data you need to work with.

 <figure markdown>
   ![folders](img/folders.png)